Dynastes: Species

-There are eight species currently recognized in the genus, not counting putative subspecies of D. hercules:
+There are eight species currently recognized in the genus, not counting putative subspecies of D. hercules (Hercules beetle):

 Hybridization

 Although there are numerous species under the genus Dynastes, some are able to produce viable offspring with one another.
 This has been observed in captivity, but it is unclear if wild beetles will engage in acts of hybridization.
 Certain species such as D. grantii and D. hyllus are believed to be sister species, while D. tityus is thought to be a sister taxon to the Central American "white Hercules" lineage.
 The intermediate species that bridges the "white Hercules" and the "giant Hercules" lineages is thought to be D. maya.

 Life cycle

 The larval stage of Dynastes hercules will last one to two years, with the larva growing up to 4.5 in in length and weighing more than 100 g.
 Much of the life of the larva is spent tunneling through rotting wood.
 After the larval period, transformation into a pupa, and moulting, the beetle then emerges as an adult.
 Adults of most species can live from two to ten months and some can even live one or two years.
 Eastern Hercules beetles, D. tityus, can live six to twenty-three months in captivity with a hibernation period.
 Western Hercules beetles, D. grantii, tend to have a shorter adult lifespan in the wild (two to four months), but in captivity they live for about the same amount of time as the eastern species.
 It has also been noted that captive longevity is possible without a hibernation period.